Skip to main content

 5.2.2 GSCS principle 2

-• Everyone who works with the NHS (including Staff, contractors and service providers) has a duty of confidentiality and a responsibility to safeguard any information or data that they access, irrespective of whether it is marked or not, and shall be provided with appropriate training.
+• Everyone who works with the NHS (including employees, contractors and service providers) has a duty of confidentiality and a responsibility to safeguard any information or data that they access, irrespective of whether it is marked or not, and shall be provided with appropriate training.

-• Accidental or deliberate compromise, loss or misuse of classified information by Staff may lead to internal disciplinary action and may constitute a criminal offence.
+• Accidental or deliberate compromise, loss or misuse of classified information by employees may lead to internal disciplinary action and may constitute a criminal offence.
 In general, people will face such action only if they have been careless or reckless with information.

 5.2.3 GSCS principle 3

-• Access to sensitive information shall only be granted on the basis of a genuine ‘need-to-know’ (NTK) and an appropriate personnel security control.
+• Access to sensitive information shall only be granted on the basis of a genuine “need-to-know” (NTK) and an appropriate personnel security control.

 • The compromise, loss or misuse of sensitive information could have a significant impact on an individual, the NHS, or on government business more generally.
-Staff shall ensure that access to security classified information is to be no wider than necessary for the efficient conduct of trust business and limited to those with a business NTK.
+Colleagues shall ensure that access to security classified information is to be no wider than necessary for the efficient conduct of trust business and limited to those with a business NTK.

 5.2.4 GSCS principle 4